Parent-to-parent: Advice for Parents of Middle School Students

 Back when we were parents of middle school students, I didn’t know what I didn’t know.

 Now that my kids are grown and flown , I’ve spent some time reflecting on what went right, what went wrong, and what things I wish I had pushed a little harder for beginning with their middle school years.

-Don’t get me wrong, I am not at disappointed with how my kids turned out, but I did learn some lessons along the way.
+Don’t get me wrong.
+I am not disappointed with how my kids turned out.
+But I did learn some lessons along the way.
 If I can help other parents of middle school students (and their tweens and teens) avoid the same hiccups, then I’m happy to help.

 Middle School Lessons for Parents

 You know how excited kids get when they get their course list and find out who their teachers and classmates will be?
 Well, I admit, I was just as excited as they were.
 I was hoping my kids would be in classes with some of their friends and, of course, be open to making new friends.

 I was hoping they would get great teachers and the transition from elementary school to middle school would be smooth.
 We all hope for that, right?
 I mean, what could go wrong in middle school?

 - The right class but the wrong teacher (your kid got the teacher with the “worst teacher” reputation)

 - The right teacher but at the wrong time of day (foreign language first thing in the morning may not be the best time)

 - The wrong class period (an elective or even regular subject is filled and has to be taken next semester)